-MUSI 4327 - Form and Analysis (3 credit hours - Spring semester).
+MUSI 4327 - Form and Analysis (3 credit hours).
 An extensive study of the evolution of musical form and style with emphasis on the principles of structural analysis.
-Prerequisites: MUSI 3325 and MUSI 4316.
+This course delves into the historical development and fundamental concepts of musical forms, from the Baroque period to contemporary music.
+It features detailed examinations of various works to identify and analyze structural elements, enhancing understanding of compositional techniques and their evolution over time.
+Prerequisites: MUSI 3325